Reasons Why Someone Follows A Gluten-Free Diet

-Why do people follow a gluten free diet?
+What are the reasons people follow a gluten-free diet?
 Chefs and restaurant employees are baffled and irritated when they meticulously accommodate a gluten-free dining request, only to see the same person diving into the bread basket while awaiting their meal.
-Some people on a gluten-free diet are concerned about accidental bread crumbs, shared cooking oil and “cross contamination” while others are nonchalant about such issues.
-A brief tour of the seven reasons people follow a gluten-free diet will lend clarity to the confusion and explain the differences in gluten free dieters.
+Some people on a gluten-free diet are concerned about accidental bread crumbs, shared cooking oil and “cross-contamination” while others are nonchalant about such issues.
+A brief tour of the seven reasons people follow a gluten-free diet will lend clarity to the confusion and explain the differences in gluten-free dieters.
 It will also explain why this matters.
-This is important information for members of the food service industry, health care providers, family members and friends of people on a gluten-free diet as well as the lay public.
+This is important information for members of the foodservice industry, health care providers, family members and friends of people on a gluten-free diet as well as the lay public.

 Celiac disease is a serious autoimmune disease that requires strict, lifelong adherence to a gluten-free diet.
 Small amounts of gluten (even less than a crumb) may cause illness.
 Symptoms range from mild to severe, and typically occur several hours after a meal or the next day (most people will appear fine in the restaurant).
 Regardless of outward symptoms, accidental gluten exposures cause internal damage, with long term health effects if incidents occur repeatedly.